 How it works (and why it works so well) #

 Fake door tests present the user with an invitation to use a product that isn’t actually there.
 This can be a CTA button, an in-app notification, a pop-up or a slide-out, or even a product video or an ad.
+Anything that mimics the visual aspect of an existing product.
 When the user clicks or signs up for that fake product, they receive a message or land on a page that comes out with the truth the product doesn’t exist (yet).

 However, it’s something your business is either building or considering.
-The data collected from a fake door test—things like clickthrough rate (CTR) or page interactions—help a product team decide what could work and what won’t.
+The data collected from a fake door test—things like clickthrough rate (CTR), page interactions, or how many users signed up for the wait list—help a product team decide what could work and what won’t.

 A fake door test, done right, triggers curiosity or fear of missing out (FOMO), and it excites users to try something new—potentially being one of the first.